Allocator Module

 Bases:

-]Represents an object allocated through RedisAllocator.
+Generic[U]Represents an object allocated through RedisAllocator.

 This class provides an interface for working with allocated objects including locking and unlocking mechanisms for thread-safe operations.